Homogenic: Accolades

 American critics rated Homogenic highly in year-end polls.
 It ranked at number nine in The Village Voice's Pazz & Jop critics' poll, while Spin ranked it number four in their "Top 20 Albums of the Year".
 In Britain, Melody Maker ranked it at number 33 in the "Albums of the Year" and NME placed it at number 15 in a critics' poll.
 In 2024, the album was ranked at number 45 on Apple Music's 100 Best albums of All Time.

 Homogenic was nominated in the Best Alternative Music Performance category at the 40th Annual Grammy Awards (1998), losing to Radiohead's OK Computer.

 Michel Gondry's music video for "Bachelorette" was nominated for Best Short Form Music Video at the 41st Annual Grammy Awards (1999), but lost to Jonas Åkerlund's video for Madonna's "Ray of Light".
 At the next year's ceremony, Chris Cunningham's video for "All Is Full of Love" was nominated for the same award, but lost to Korn's "Freak on a Leash".

 Homogenic earned Björk the Brit Award for International Female Solo Artist at the 1998 ceremony.
 Accepting the award, she declared: "I am grateful grapefruit."

-Bloc Party frontman Kele Okereke cited it as his favourite album.
-"She's a real genius," he said.
-"No one's been as radical or innovative and still made pop music.
-I got into it when I was first discovering music.
-It still has a deep resonance for me."